What is Male Incontinence?

 IS SUI A SIDE EFFECT FROM TREATING OR REMOVING A PROSTATE?

 Bladder leakage is one of the two most common side effects of radical prostatectomy; the other is erectile dysfunction (ED).
 If these side effects persist, there are successful treatment options available for both.

 HOW LONG DOES SUI LAST FOLLOWING PROSTATE CANCER SURGERY?

-SUI is usually resolved within the year following prostatectomy, but in some cases SUI can persist past a year without improvement.
+SUI is usually resolved within the year following prostatectomy, but in some cases, SUI can persist past a year without improvement.
 One study found that at one year following a robotic prostatectomy, approximately 1 in 10 men still have persistent stress urinary incontinence (SUI).
 Many men start managing their bladder leakage with products they can buy at pharmacies or grocery stores, such as pads and diapers.
-Other treatment options can come from your doctor, such as disposable condom catheters, penile clamps or intended permanent options such as a Male Sling System or an Artificial Urinary Sphincter [AUS]).
+Other treatment options can come from your doctors, such as disposable condom catheters, penile clamps or intended permanent options such as a Male Sling System or an Artificial Urinary Sphincter [AUS]).

 WHAT HAPPENS IF MY SUI LASTS LONGER THAN SIX MONTHS WITHOUT IMPROVEMENT?
 WHAT ARE MY OPTIONS?